ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

   from the request headers and establishes a tunnel by directly opening a UDP socket to the requested target.

-Unlike TCP, UDP is connection-less.
+Unlike TCP, UDP is connectionless.
 The UDP proxy that opens the UDP socket has no way of knowing whether the destination is reachable.
 Therefore, it needs to respond to the request without waiting for a packet from the target.
 However, if the "target_host" is a DNS name, the UDP proxy MUST perform DNS resolution